onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 * falsify specific choices in `Enc_047`,
 * test whether the Q047 encoding behaves in a stable, interpretable way.

-They cannot solve the canonical astrophysical open problem.
+These experiments cannot solve the canonical astrophysical open problem.
 They only accept or reject particular encodings.

 ### Experiment 1: Observational tension band test

 *Goal:*
-Test whether a given encoding in `Enc_047` can keep `Tension_EBH` within a pre defined low band when confronted with current and future early SMBH observations.
+Test whether a given encoding in `Enc_047` can keep `Tension_EBH` within a predefined low band when confronted with current and future early SMBH observations.

 *Setup:*

 * Inputs:

-  * A catalog of high redshift SMBHs with estimated masses and redshifts (for example, from SDSS, HSC, JWST and other surveys).
+  * A catalog of high redshift SMBHs with estimated masses and redshifts for example from SDSS, HSC, JWST, and other surveys.
   * A set of cosmological parameters and halo mass function constraints consistent with upstream problems.

 * Pre fixed parameters:

-  * A global choice of bins and weights defining an encoding `enc_k` in `Enc_047`.
+  * A global choice of bins and weights defining an encoding sequence `enc_k` in `Enc_047`, selected and documented before detailed catalog analysis.
-  * A threshold band `[0, tau_max]` for `Tension_EBH`, with `tau_max` chosen before seeing the detailed distribution for the test catalog.
+  * A threshold band `[0, tau_max]` for `Tension_EBH`, with `tau_max` chosen before computing tension values for the test catalog.
   * A tolerance fraction `eta` in `(0, 1)` indicating what fraction of catalog objects may exceed the tension band while still being acceptable.
+The value of `eta` is chosen in advance based on methodological considerations, not tuned to the catalog at hand.

 *Protocol:*

-1. Choose a refinement level `k` and construct `enc_k` in `Enc_047` together with compatible states `m_k_data` that encode the halo, seed, and SMBH summaries for the catalog, without describing the construction algorithm in TU terms.
+1. Choose a refinement level `k` and take the corresponding `enc_k` in `Enc_047` together with compatible states `m_k_data` that encode the halo, seed, and SMBH summaries for the catalog.
+The construction of `m_k_data` is not described in TU terms.

-2. For each object in the catalog that falls into the index set `K`, compute its contribution to `DeltaS_consist` and `DeltaS_pop`, and therefore to `Tension_EBH^(k)(m_k_data)`.
+2. For each object in the catalog that falls into the index set `K`, compute its contribution to `DeltaS_consist` and `DeltaS_pop`, and therefore to `DeltaS_EBH` and `Tension_EBH^(k)(m_k_data)`.

 3. Compute the fraction `f_k` of catalog objects for which `Tension_EBH^(k)(m_k_data)` exceeds `tau_max`.

-4. Repeat for several higher refinement levels `k`, updating `m_k_data` and recomputing `f_k`.
+4. Repeat for several higher refinement levels `k`, updating `m_k_data` and recomputing `f_k` while keeping the encoding class and global parameters fixed.

 *Metrics:*

 * The sequence `(f_k)` across refinements.
 * The distribution of `Tension_EBH^(k)(m_k_data)` for each `k`.
-* Stability of these distributions under modest variations of encoding choices within `Enc_047`.
+* Stability of these distributions under modest variations of encoding choices that remain within `Enc_047`.

 *Falsification conditions:*